bazelbuild/rules_python/CONTRIBUTING.md

 To fix, you'll need to figure out what command is failing and why.
 Because these are tools that run locally, its likely you'll need to fix something with your environment or the installation of the tools.
-For Python tools (such as black or isort), you can try using a different Python version in your shell by using tools such as [pyenv](https://github.com/pyenv/pyenv).
+For Python tools (e.g. black or isort), you can try using a different Python version in your shell by using tools such as [pyenv](https://github.com/pyenv/pyenv).